MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator.es-es/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 - granting permissions to submit support requests for all subscriptions in the management group to a designated Azure Active Directory user.
 That user's permissions should be limited only to:

     - crear solicitud de soporte técnico;
     - ver grupos de recursos.

+Para obtener una vista previa de este laboratorio en formato de guía interactiva, **[haga clic aquí](https://mslabs.cloudguides.com/en-us/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202)** .

 ## <a name="objectives"></a>Objetivos